PatelManush/Initial/README.md

 # patelmanubhai

-hii= bro how are you guys ?
+How are you guys ?
+I am new to git hub .
+trying to learn it.